Lion in the Meadow (Succession): Filming

 Various locations in East Hampton were used to depict Josh's private island.
-An owner-occupied mansion in Montauk was used as Josh's residence; set decorator George DeTitta Jr. fitted the living spaces with a more desaturated color palette to visually foreground the actors and their costumes.
-Production designer Stephen Carter added that the interiors were decorated to reflect the "hollowness" of the ultra-wealthy, remarking: "You want to feel that these people don’t have the creative wherewithal to connect personally to the things in their lives. [...]
-They’re not out combing flea markets looking for the perfect mid-century piece.
-They’re hiring decorators."
+An owner-occupied mansion in Wainscott was used as Josh's residence; set decorator George DeTitta Jr. fitted the living spaces with a more desaturated color palette to visually foreground the actors and their costumes.
+Production designer Stephen Carter added that the interiors were decorated to reflect the "hollowness" of the ultra-wealthy, remarking: "You want to feel that these people don't have the creative wherewithal to connect personally to the things in their lives. [...]
+They're not out combing flea markets looking for the perfect mid-century piece.
+They're hiring decorators."
 As for the surrounding land, Carter admitted that the crew used "creative geography" to simulate the house's physical isolation, noting that the real property is situated alongside a public beach and several neighboring estates.
-The crew filmed additional footage in Montauk's Shadmoor State Park and Kirk Park, as well as the town of Wainscott, to capture the rest of the island's topography.
+The crew filmed additional footage at locations in Montauk, such as Shadmoor State Park and Kirk Park, to capture the rest of the island's topography.

 A 90th-floor penthouse suite at 35 Hudson Yards was used as the location for Kendall's apartment, which is seen prominently in the episode after being briefly glimpsed in "The Disruption".
 According to executive producer Scott Ferguson, the production chose Hudson Yards – which has been frequently maligned by New York architecture critics for its perceived shallowness – because its "polished sheen" provided for an environment devoid of "deeper roots and personal history," which Ferguson said characterized most of the Roys' living spaces.
 He remarked, "There's a bland interchangeability that's pleasant and beautiful, but doesn't get deeply character-oriented."
 Carter noted that the Hudson Yards location eliminated the work of having to refit one of the various owner-occupied apartments that the series scouted elsewhere in Manhattan, and described the space chosen for the series as sufficiently "stripped of personality" to be an appropriate living space for Kendall.